 Another Cambodian Jungle Mystery – The Case Of Sihanouk’s Vanishing Head.

-When we were in Ratanakiri Province in eastern Cambodia, we visited a town called Lumphat, where we were about to be shown one of the glories of the Province, a bust of the former Prince Sihanouk, who is revered in Cambodia and who used to have a Palace in the town, having fled here when he’d been deposed by a US-friendly military coup in Phnom Penh in 1970.
+One one of my recent BACK-related research trips into north-eastern Cambodia, I visited a town called Lumphat in Ratanakiri Province.
+We were about to be proudly shown one of the glories of the Province, a bust of former Prince Sihanouk, who is revered in Cambodia and who used to have a Palace in the town, having fled here when he’d been deposed by a US-friendly military coup in Phnom Penh in 1970.

 I say Lumphat’s a town, but it’s now nothing more than ruins and a few houses, having been bombed into oblivion by US planes during the Vietnam War, and it has never recovered.